By Letitia Stein

 Clearwater Beach, a Perfect Spot for Beach Weddings

 Fun in the sun: Wedding options abound on one of the region’s most popular beaches, home to luxurious resorts, fine dining and just about every type of beach activity imaginable.
-Clearwater Beach was even named the number 1 beach on TripAdvisor's top five beaches in the U.S., taking the top spot in 2016 and landing at number four in 2017, so you know it's going to be a beautiful backdrop for your nuptuals.
+Clearwater Beach routinely lands on TripAdvisor's top five beaches in the U.S., taking the top spot in 2016 and landing at number four in 2017, so you know it's going to be a beautiful backdrop for your nuptuals.

 Keep in mind: The area can get busy, but the north end of the beach offers just the right amount of solitude while still being within convenient reach of venues and parking.